sardonyxwt/state-store/README.md

   SET_COUNTER_ACTION
 );

+let syncObject1, syncObject2;

+// You can use synchronize() to synchronize the object with scope state. let synchronizeObject1Id = counterScope.synchronize(syncObject1, 'state');

+// You can use synchronize() with specific actionName to handle only this action. let synchronizeObject2Id = counterScope.synchronize(syncObject2, 'state', INCREMENT_ACTION);

 // The only way to mutate the internal state in scope is to dispatch an action. counterScope.dispatch(INCREMENT_ACTION);
 counterScope.dispatch(DECREMENT_ACTION);